aimmta/public/README.md

 - Hewlett-Packard DLKM.
 This extract from the HP-UX 11.0 user guide describes the dynamic loadable kernel module to an expert audience.
 This sample was authored in SGML.

 - Zowe CLI.
-Samples of my work in Zowe CLI are available in the Zowe Docs repository:  https://github.com/zowe/docs-site
+Samples of my work in Zowe CLI are available in the [Zowe Docs repository](https://github.com/zowe/docs-site).